Facebook Users Cry 'Censorship' After Being Told Which Russian Troll Pages They Liked - Slashdot

 The problem is that there is no penalty for producing information that is outright fabrication, no punishment for acting against the interests of the greater good of an information based society.
 You can lie and fabrica

 DON'T get news from ONE source!
-(Score:2)
+(Score:3)

 Yes, we are (Score:2)